 Contact Information: firstname.lastname@example.org

-Biography: Geneva is a second year Master's student interested in patterns of prehistoric land-use by hunter-gatherer groups; specific interests include the archaeology of the Klamath and Kern River regions including toolstone sources, lithic studies and resource procurement.
-Her thesis research will focus on an analysis of a mid-elevation prehistoric site in the Kern River uplands of the Sequoia National Forest in the context of changing patterns of land-use.
-Geneva has several years of work experience with federal agencies and smaller CRM firms in New York, California and Oregon.
-Other pursuits include running, hiking, music and travel.
+Biography: Geneva is a third year Master's student interested in patterns of prehistoric land-use by hunter-gatherer groups; specific interests include the archaeology of the Klamath and Kern River regions as well as the Sierra Nevada and California in general, natural resource policy, and traditional ecological knowledge and ethnobotany.
+Her thesis research focuses on lithic analysis of four prehistoric sites on the Western Divide (Sequoia National Forest) in the context of changing patterns of land-use.
+Geneva has five years of work experience with the Forest Service, Bureau of Land Management, and small CRM firms.
+Other pursuits include running, hiking and backpacking, rowing, music and travel.